rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 ```
 it is good to know that these approaches are equivalent.

-Note that any instance of `Alternative` that tries to accumulate failures is likely to have problem satisfying the distribution laws _(5,6)_, as the _rhs_ combines 4 potential failures and _lhs_ combines 3.
+Note that any instance of `Alternative` that tries to accumulate failures is likely to have a problem satisfying the distribution laws _(5,6)_, as the _rhs_ combines 4 potential failures and _lhs_ combines 3.
 The question is: would you expect _(5,6)_ to hold in the context of a failure (e.g. _(mega)parsec_ error messages)?
 My answer is: I do not!
 The end result is that the programmer needs to make an explicit choice between `p1` and `p2` selecting one with the more desirable error output.